prasadkhandake/Prasad-Khandake-CV/README.md

 # Prasad-Khandake-CV Data Science Report Card 📊🔍
 ## Summary

-Data Science Enthusiast Strong foundation in data analysis with completion of the Google Data Analytics Professional Certificate.
-Expertise in utilizing Python, SQL, spreadsheets (Sheets and Excel), Tableau, and R for effective data analysis.
-Additional comprehensive course completed on generative AI, focusing on large language models without fine-tuning.
-Proven ability in project planning, prompt engineering, and application development.🌐
+A motivated and energetic Data Science Fresher with hands-on experience in collecting, analyzing, and interpreting large data sets, and developing new forecast models.
+Recently participated in British Airway's virtual job simulation on the Forage platform, gaining valuable insights into working within a Data Science team at British Airways.
+Certified in Google Data Analytics Professional and 365 Data Science.
+Proficient in Python, Machine Learning, Deep Learning, NLP, SQL, Excel, Power BI, data visualization, and Tableau.
+Seeking to leverage my knowledge and internship experience to effectively contribute to organizational goals in a dynamic and fast-paced company.🌐

 ## Goals
 - **Objective:** Contribute effectively to organizations leveraging existing skills and knowledge, also assest to be 💼🤝